 - Small network of only 200 servers

 HIGH-SPEED STREAMING:PrivateVPN is fast, which makes it great for streaming Netflix.
 It’s apps are easy to use and it has a zero logs policy.
 30-day money-back guarantee.

 Money-back guarantee: 30 DAYS

-VyprVPN is a service that prides itself on providing users with plenty of choice.
-Aside from offering over 700 servers around the world and unlimited server switching, VyprVPN provides more than 200,000 IP addresses.
-Having tested VyprVPN extensively, we can say that servers are fast and we like that we’re not restricted by download caps and the like.
-We were able to unblock Netflix and Amazon Prime Video without any issues and overall performance was solid.
+VyprVPN is a service that prides itself on providing users with plenty of choices.
+Aside from offering over 700 servers around the world and unlimited server switching, VyprVPN provides more than 300,000 IP addresses.
+Having tested VyprVPN extensively, we can say that servers are fast, and we like that we’re not restricted by download caps.
+We were able to stream Netflix and Amazon Prime Video without any issues, and the overall performance was solid.

-VyprVPN apps are available for Windows, Mac, Android and iOS.
-Manual setup is needed for Linux and routers.
+VyprVPN apps are available for Linux, Windows, Mac, Android, and iOS.
+Manual setup is needed for routers.

 - Fast servers with unlimited bandwidth

-- Unblocks Netflix, Amazon Prime Video and more
+- Works with Netflix, Amazon Prime Video, and more

 - No logs VPN – independently audited to prove it